 - Imperial 12yo [early 1990’s] James MacArthur 65%

-Whisky often from closed distilleries from the 60’s & 70’s, many that Serge et al have scored 90+ points, are still available for the price of a mild [or a stunning cocktail in other cases], at a staggering £-to-ml ratio.
+Whisky often from closed distilleries from the 60’s & 70’s, (many that Serge et al have scored 90+ points), are still available for the price of a pint of mild, at a staggering £-to-ml ratio.
 I imagine in the next few years we will be kicking ourselves for not getting in on the little action too.
 Anyway, forget everything i just said [grabs for the Neuralyzer].

 Remember the Karuizawa ‘Spirit of Asama’ that came out a few years ago for around £48?
-Let’s ponder how much that would be worth if open whilst sipping from a bottle, courtesy of Nick’s fabulous living library.
+Let’s ponder how much that is currently selling for at auction whilst sipping from an open bottle, courtesy of Nick’s fabulous living library.

 - T: Ok, yeah – that’s nice.
 Stands out clearly from the five other sherried whiskies i’ve tried tonight with deep sherry notes that sit in-between the rubbery Glenrothes and the grainy Glendronach 15 Revival – but yet with a deeper, richer and denser oriental sherry style.